Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 <!-- .element: class="fragment" data-fragment-index="1" -->

 Notes:

 Before I proceed with anything, let's take a moment to see the current state of the majority of the World Wide Web as we know it.

 Welcome to the realm of Web 2.0, where the majority of web applications currently reside.
-While I won't be roasting anyone, it's essential to recognize that platforms like Facebook, Twitter, WhatsApp, and many others fall under this category; (Decribe image)
+While I won't be roasting anyone, it's essential to recognize that platforms like Facebook, Twitter, WhatsApp, and many others fall under this category; (Describe image)

 ---v